Perfect Pecan Pie. Trust a true pecan pie lover who has been using this recipe for over 30 years. I’ve never had better.

-Pecan Pie is my favorite pie.
-I’ve been making it for 30 years or more and it is always on my table on Christmas Day as a treat for myself and some other Pecan Pie lovers in my family.
-I am a bit of a nut nut I must admit which accounts for a large part of why I love it so much.
+Pecan Pie is my favourite pie.
+I’ve been making it for 30 years or more and it is always on my table on Christmas Day as a treat for after every Christmas dinner.
+It’s been served up as dessert for quite a number of Thanksgiving dinners too.

 Like this Pecan Pie recipe?